Expert parallel — MoE and AllToAll

 Worse: the chunk sizes are unequal because the router is unpredictable.
 If 80% of tokens this batch chose expert 3, rank 3 receives 4× the workload of average.
 The slowest rank determines the AllToAll completion time.
 This is the load imbalance problem and it has its own machinery (below).

 Bandwidth math: each token of size d bytes × 2 (bf16) gets sent twice per layer (dispatch + combine, ignoring backward).
 For B · T = 16384 tokens, d = 4096, that's ~134 MB per AllToAll.
 Twice per layer × 32 layers = ~8.5 GB of AllToAll traffic per forward, on top of the inter-rank routing latency.
-On NVLink: ~10 ms. On IB: ~170 ms. EP is intra-node, with rare exceptions.
+On NVLink: ~10 ms. On IB: ~170 ms. The ~17× gap is why the default instinct is to keep EP intra-node — but it is a preference, not a hard rule (see below).

 Load balancing — a loss term, not a flag